 - Travel enforcement teams will be stationed at airports statewide to meet arriving aircraft at gates, and to request from disembarking passengers proof of completion of the State Department of Health traveler form, which they received in flight.

 - All out-of-state travelers from designated states must complete the form upon entering New York.
 Travelers coming to New York from designated states through other means of transport, including trains and cars, must fill out the form online.

 - The New York State Department of Health updated the COVID-19 Travel Advisory so that as of April 10, asymptomatic travelers entering New York State from another country, U.S. state, or territory are no longer required to test or quarantine.
 Quarantine, consistent with the CDC recommendations, is still recommended for all travelers who are not fully vaccinated or have not recovered from laboratory-confirmed COVID-19 during the previous three months.
 Symptomatic travelers must immediately self-isolate and contact the local health department or their healthcare providers to determine if they should seek COVID-19 testing.

 Air Handling Systems

-- Acceptable face coverings are required in all indoor public gathering spaces unless otherwise specifically excused by necessity (drinking water) or work requirements (performing).
+- Acceptable face coverings are required in all indoor public gathering spaces for unvaccinated individuals unless otherwise specifically excused by necessity (drinking water) or work requirements (performing).

-- Acceptable face coverings should be worn in all indoor public spaces even if you are alone, as someone could enter the space.
+- Acceptable face coverings should be worn by unvaccinated individuals in all indoor public spaces even if you are alone, as someone could enter the space.